 Example:

-In this example, we will create a dictionary with 5 integer keys with None values and display the dictionary.
+In this example, we will create a dictionary with 5 integer keys and None values, and then display the dictionary.

 #create an empty dictionary with 5 keys